 Mini-Review: Brian Parker has done a fantastic job in creating a cyberpunk version of New Orleans in the future.
 The noir detective sensibilities go well with the vision of the future where every vice is clean, safe, and easily available but no less addictive or designed to take every less credit from your pocket.
 New Orleans is also the perfect sort of setting for this kind of story.
 As a huge cyberpunk and noir fan, I think this is the kind of book series made directly for me.

 3. Starship for Sale by M.R.
 Forbes

-Starship for Sale is a story in the vein of the Explorers and The Last Starfighter.
+Mini-Review: Starship for Sale is a story in the vein of the Explorers and The Last Starfighter.
 A young teenager finds out he’s dying of cancer when he receives a weird text that leads him to a starship for sale.
-Soon, he and his best friend are travelling across the universe with a price on their heads and no idea how to deal with their situation.
+Soon, he and his best friend are traveling across the universe with a price on their heads and no idea how to deal with their situation.
 This is a really fun book and great for an afternoon’s read.
 It is both silly and poignant in equal respects.